Fredy518/alphaHome/docs/development/financial_data_processing_guide.md

         SELECT DISTINCT ON (ts_code, end_date)
             ts_code, end_date, ann_date,
             n_income_attr_p as profit,
             CASE data_source
                 WHEN 'report' THEN 1
                 WHEN 'express' THEN 2
-                WHEN 'forecast_direct' THEN 3
+                WHEN 'forecast' THEN 3
-                WHEN 'forecast_calculated' THEN 4
                 ELSE 5
             END as priority
         FROM pgs_factors.pit_income_quarterly